 The Actuarial Function of Storebrand Livsforsikring reports to the Managing Director and the Board.
 In order to ensure an efficient and consistent actuarial function for the Storebrand group, a Group actuary responsible for the function's total deliverables has been appointed.
-The actuarial function for Storebrand Livsforsikring is affiliated with the Group's actuarial function, reporting to the Group actuary.
+The actuarial function for Storebrand Livsforsikring is affiliated with the Group's actuarial function.

 The responsibilities, duties and rights of the actuary function are outlined in an instruction from the Board.
-The actuary function's main task is to ensure that the technical provisions/insurance liability calculations are reliable and correct.
+The actuary function's main task is to ensure that the technical provisions calculations are reliable and correct.
 The function will also provide feedback on the guidelines for underwriting and the suitability and effectiveness of the company's reinsurance program.
 The function will also support the Chief Risk Officer's work, particularly with regards to insurance risk.